UnityRPG/4-Finished-Demo/README.md

 1. Let's add some music to our game.
 2. Playing with volume and pitch of audio track.
 3. Placing ambient triggered effects.

+### 49 Tweak Your Lighting
+1. Changing your overall scene lighting to be softer and more interesting.
+2. Adding point lights to highlight certain areas of interest.
+3. Combining lighting with particles effects.